Icinga/icingabeat/README.md

 [latest release](https://github.com/Icinga/icingabeat/releases/latest) page.

 ### Configuration
-Configuration of Icingabeat is splitted into 3 sections: General, Evenstream and Statuspoller.
+Configuration of Icingabeat is split into 3 sections: General, Evenstream and Statuspoller.
 On Linux configuration files are located at `/etc/icingabeat`

 #### General